danforthcenter/plantcv/docs/outputs.md

 * label:  The label for each value, which will be useful when the data is a frequency table (e.g. hues).

+**add_metadata**(*label, datatype, value*): Add metadata about the image or other information

+* lebel: A human readable name of the measurement method mapped to an external ontology

+* datatype: The type of data to be stored.
+In JSON, values must be one of the following data types:
+    - a string
+    - a number
+    - an array
+    - a boolean
+    - null
+    - a JSON object

+    They are equilvalent to python data types of the following:
+    - 'str'
+    - 'int' or 'float'
+    - 'list' or 'tuple'
+    - 'bool'
+    - 'NoneType'
+    - 'dict'

+* value: The data itself.
+Make sure the data type of value matches the data type stated in "datatype".

 **save_results**(*filename, outformat="json"*): Save results to a file

 * filename: Path and name of the output file